dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 The specific enrollment restrictions that you can create include:

-- Maximum number of enrolled devices
+- Maximum number of enrolled devices.
 - Device platforms that can enroll:
-  - Android
+  - Android.
-  - Android for Work
+  - Android for Work.
-  - iOS
+  - iOS.
-  - macOS
+  - macOS.
-  - Windows
+  - Windows.
-- Platform operating system version for iOS, Android, Android for Work, and Windows (only Windows 10 versions may be used, leave this blank if Windows 8.1 is allowed)
+- Platform operating system version for iOS, Android, Android for Work, and Windows.
+(Only Windows 10 versions can be used.
+Leave this blank if Windows 8.1 is allowed.)
-  - Minimum version
+  - Minimum version.
-  - Maximum version
+  - Maximum version.
-- Restrict personally owned devices (iOS, Android, Android for Work, macOS only)
+- Restrict personally owned devices (iOS, Android, Android for Work, macOS only).

 ## Default restrictions